-In light of the results achieved during the first three months and of the solidity of the Group's order backlog, 2023 revenue growth expectations reported in the Group's guidance are confirmed.
+In light of the results achieved during the first three months and of the solidity of the Group's backlog, 2024 revenue growth expectations reported in the Group's guidance are confirmed.

-Without any additional and unforeseeable deteriorations of the geopolitical scenario and of the inflationary tensions, the Group profitability for 2023 is expected to remain broadly in line with the one recorded in the first three months of the year.
+In the absence of further and unforeseeable deteriorations of the geopolitical scenario and of the inflationary tensions, the Group profitability for 2024 is expected to remain broadly in line with the one recorded in the first three months of the year.